Wondering if there are fun things to do in Lake Havasu in Winter?

-Additionally, spring draws West Coast college students to Lake Havasu and summer is a popular family lake destination in Arizona.
+Additionally, spring draws West Coast college students to Lake Havasu and summer brings families to this lake destination in Arizona.

 Lake Havasu is a gorgeous lake town with all of the conveniences of a big city.
-We personally enjoy the free camping nearby, local craft breweries and beautiful weather.
+We particularly enjoy the free camping nearby, local craft breweries and beautiful weather.

-21 Fun Things to Do in Lake Havasu
+28 Fun Things to Do at Lake Havasu in Winter

 Lake Havasu was created by the construction of the Parker Dam on the Colorado River in the 1930s.